Limit Laws in Transaction-Level Asset Price Models: Main results

 Then

 where $B$ is a standard Brownian motion, $B_H$ is a fractional Brownian motion, independent of $B$, and

 \end{theorem}

-The result in Theorem \ref{theo:ols-weak} is similar to that obtained in \citet[Proposition 6.5, formula (6.8)]{MR1869235}, under their Assumption 6.1, for which a sufficient condition (their formula (6.5)) was verified in \cite{MR1741198} to hold for weak (but not strong) fractional cointegration in the case where the process is linear with respect to $iid$ innovations.
+The result in Theorem \ref{theo:ols-weak} is similar to that obtained in \citet[Proposition 6.5, formula (6.8)]{MR1869235}, under their Assumption 6.1, for which a sufficient condition (their formula (6.5)) was verified in \cite{MR1741198} to hold for weak (but not strong) fractional cointegration in the case where the process is linear with respect to i.i.d.~innovations.

-\begin{remark} For the LMSD model described in the previous section, it is proved in Lemma~\ref{lem:check-lmsd} that (\ref{eq:pp-renforce}) holds under the assumptions of Lemma~\ref{lem:propogation} that pertain to the durations.
-For the ACD model described in the previous section, Lemma~\ref{lem:moment-frt} shows that~(\ref{eq:pp-renforce}) holds as long as $\esp[\tau_k^3]<\infty$. \citet[Corollary~6]{MR1885348} prove that if $\esp[(\beta+\alpha \epsilon_t)^3]<1$ then $\esp[\tau_k^3]<\infty$.
-For the LMSD or ACD models, or for any duration model such that the corresponding counting process $\tilde N$ satisfies~(\ref{eq:pp-renforce}), the time deformed process $N$ also satisfies~(\ref{eq:pp-renforce}), provided the time deformation function $f$ satisfes the assumptions of Lemma~\ref{lem:time-deformation}.
-Therefore Theorem~\ref{theo:ols-weak} holds for LMSD or ACD durations with deformation functions satisfying the assumptions of Lemmas~\ref{lem:TimeDeformation} and~\ref{lem:time-deformation}. \end{remark}
+Next, we provide sufficient conditions for Condition~(\ref{eq:pp-renforce}) to hold for the LMSD and ACD models under both frameworks for stationarity considered in Examples~\ref{xmpl:LMSD} and~\ref{xmpl:ACD}. \begin{itemize} \item Note first that as long as the point processes $N_i$ are stationary under $\pr$, then condition~(\ref{eq:pp-renforce}) holds provided that $\esp[t_1]<\infty$ (equivalently $E^0[\tau_0^2]<\infty$ where $E^0$ represents expectation with respect to the Palm measure), since the forward recurrence time $\{t_{i,N_i(s)}-s\}$ is then stationary. \item If the durations form a stationary LMSD sequence under $\pr$, then Lemma~\ref{lem:check-lmsd} shows that if $\esp[\epsilon_0^q]<\infty$ for all $q\geq1$, then (\ref{eq:pp-renforce}) holds. \item If the durations form a stationary ACD sequence under $\pr$, then Lemma~\ref{lem:moment-frt} shows that~(\ref{eq:pp-renforce}) holds as long as $\esp[\tau_0^3]<\infty$.
+By \citet[Corollary~6]{MR1885348}, this holds true if $\esp[(\beta+\alpha \epsilon_t)^3]<1$. \item If $\tilde N$ is a point process that satisfies Condition~(\ref{eq:pp-renforce}) under $\pr$, and if $f$ is a time deformation function that satisfies the economically justified assumptions of Lemma~\ref{lem:time-deformation}, then the time deformed point process $N$ (defined by $N(t)=\tilde N(f(t))$ still satisfies~(\ref{eq:pp-renforce}). \end{itemize}

+Next, we consider inference for the cointegrating parameter $\theta$ under weak fractional cointegration.
+It is seen from Theorem \ref{theo:ols-weak} that the asymptotic distribution of $n^{1/2-H} (\hat \theta_n^{OLS}-\theta)$ depends on a variety of unknown quantities.
+To alleviate the dependence on nuisance parameters and to thereby facilitate inference on $\theta$, we consider the $t$-statistic for testing the null hypothesis $H_0 : \theta = \theta_0$.
+If the null hypothesis is true, then the $t$-statistic is given by